zzh20188/Action-Build/README-en.md

 ------

 # Changelog
+--Fix the problem that the official script cannot run when the kernel version is between `5.15.0-5.15.123`, and the result of the quick compilation has problems. [@zzh20188](https://github.com/zzh20188)
+--Support `BBR`, not enabled by default.
 -- Allow custom kernel suffix.  <- **`beta`**
 ```
 1. When the custom kernel suffix is empty, a random string is used instead of the default “x.xx.xxx-androidxx-8-o-g3b1e97b8b29f”